yash2801murani/optscale-docker/docs/setup-guide.md

 docker compose logs --tail=200 nginx ngui restapi auth
 ```

-What to look for:
+**What to look for:**
 - Database readiness failures
 - Missing environment variables
 - SSH or Git clone issues
 - Backend service startup errors

+---

 ## Recommended Cleanup

-If you copied the private SSH key to the VM, remove it after setup.
+If you copied the private SSH key to the VM, remove it after setup:

 ```bash
 rm -f ~/.ssh/yash_murani_id
 ```

-You should keep the private key only on trusted machines when possible.
+*Keep the private key only on trusted machines when possible.*

+---

 ## Summary

 After completing these steps, you will have:

-- A new GCP VM sized for the OptScale stack
+- A VM sized for the OptScale stack (on any supported cloud or bare metal)
 - Docker and Docker Compose installed
 - GitHub SSH authentication configured
 - The repository cloned on the VM